 The 1980's saw Eastside's student population increase to over 1400.
 Dr. Alexia Latimer established the first computer lab in the School District of Greenville County.
 Natural Helpers, a national peer counseling organization, was established as the first in Greenville County as well as in South Carolina.
 In 1987 Eastside was entered in the Guinness Book of World Records for the world's largest car wash (over 1000 cars in a single day.)
 1987 also brought Betty Workman as Eastside's first female principal.
 Mrs. Workman, who had been at Eastside since it's opening, continued the leadership of Eastside with excellence.
 Dr. Lacy Wilkins began his stewardship at Eastside in the fall of 1988 and initiated students reciting the Pledge of Allegiance at the beginning of the school day.
 The 1990's witnessed the reconstruction of Eastside's football stadium and also ushered in the concept of Site-Based Management.
 Eastside's seventh principal, Ken Peake, began his leadership role in 1993.
 Eastside celebrated its twenty-fifth anniversary at the time Mr. Peake was principal.
 Mr. Dave Quick served as principal between 1995 and 1998 and was followed by Mr. Buddy Blackmon at the beginning of the 1998 school year.
 Mrs. Sheryl Taylor became the interim principal beginning in August, 2000, and was Eastside's second female principal.
 She served as principal until 2006.
 From 2006 until September of 2010, Dr. John Tharp has served as principal.
 Dr. Tharp has the distinction of being the first principal in the new Eastside High School facility.
-Eastside's current principal, Mr. Mike Thorne, has replaced Dr. Tharp who was promoted to being superintendent of a school in Tennessee.
-Mr. Mike Thorne has been in education for over thirty years and is now the principal of Eastside High School's faculty.
+Eastside's current principal, Mike Thorne, has replaced Dr. Tharp who was promoted to being superintendent of a school in Tennessee.
+Mike Thorne has been in education for over thirty years and is now a member of Eastside High School's faculty.

 Eastside is the fulfillment of a vision, inspired by her leaders -- students, teachers, administrators, parents, and all the supportive citizens of the community -- a team effort that gives special meaning to "Strength Through Human Understanding".